howma03/sporticus/workspace/ReadMe.md

 # Configuring Intellij

-Create new project is intellij
+Create new empty project is intellij

 file->projectStructure